shakibHossain/restaurant-app/README.md

 Features :
 - Easily search for any restaurant (with a yelp business page).
 - Search term can be food and restaurant names.
-- View restuarant business page
+- View restaurant business page
-- Get directions to restuarants from the app.
+- Get directions to restaurants from the app.

 Project link :
 https://expo.io/@shakibhossain/restuarant-search-app